 Bad Check vs. Fraudulent Check

-A bad check, or bounced check, is a check that bounces due to non-sufficient funds (NSF) or a closed account.
+A bad check, or bounced check, is a check that bounces due to insufficient funds or a closed account.
 A check typically bounces when the payer does not have enough money in their bank account to cover the cost of the check.
 However, a check can also bounce due to fraud or a bank error.

 Types of Fake Check Scams